Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Four--band Hubbard model

 The lowest singlet and triplet states thus coincide with the (single--occupancy) eigenstates of an effective pseudospin--$1/2$ Heisenberg Hamiltonian,

 where

 is the pseudospin operator for site $s \in \lbrace 1,2 \rbrace$, and $\boldsymbol{\sigma}$ is the vector of Pauli matrices.

-While the ground state is uniquely determined, the triplet states are degenerate, so we can consider any set of three orthogonal linear combinations of them.
-To facilitate the comparison with the numerical results (see Sections \ref{subsec:shs} and \ref{subsec: twoholenum}, and Appendix \ref{App: numerical 2 holes vs Hubbard}), we look for linear combinations of the triplet states that are compatible with those found numerically at $\boldsymbol{B} = (0,0,B_z)$, $B_z \rightarrow 0$.
-We find that, under the assumption that the wave functions are real, the sought-after combinations are
+While the ground state is uniquely determined, the triplet states are degenerate; therefore, given a solution for those three states, we can equivalently consider any set of three orthogonal linear combinations of them.
+To facilitate the comparison with numerical results (see Sections \ref{subsec:shs} and \ref{subsec: twoholenum}, and Appendix \ref{App: numerical 2 holes vs Hubbard}), we look for linear combinations of the triplet states that are compatible with those found numerically at $\boldsymbol{B} = (0,0,B_z)$, $B_z \rightarrow 0$.
+We find that, under the assumption that envelope functions are real, the sought--after combinations are

 We switch from the spinor basis $|m_1, m_2\rangle$ to the spinor basis $|J,M\rangle$, where $M = m_1 + m_2$ and $J \in \lbrace 0,1,2,3 \rbrace$.
 The change of basis is achieved through the Clebsch--Gordan transformation, see Table \ref{tab:my_label}.
 We also introduce the condensed notation